aleksei-berezkin/typique/demos/README.md

 ## nextjs full app

-The full app displaying artworks from source code: see [its repo](https://github.com/aleksei-berezkin/code-art/).
+A full application displaying artworks from source code.
+See [its repository](https://github.com/aleksei-berezkin/code-art/).

 ## qwik-toast

 Displays a toast notification on click or tap.
-Standard Qwik City app.
+A standard Qwik City app.

 Features:

-* Colocation
+- Colocation
-* Classnames random suffixes
+- Classnames random suffixes
-* Keyframes
+- Keyframes
-* Concatenating classnames from object properties using the `co()` util
+- Selecting class names from object properties using the `co()` utility

 Code: [./qwik-toast](./qwik-toast/)